Time To Build: An Andreesen Horowitz Reflection

 Andreesen points out that, if you look at where the creators of Westworld turned to show a futuristic city, they filmed in Singapore - not the USA.
 It feels like the cities of the future aren't being built here.

-If you've ever been to Asia - China, or Korea, or Singapore - this point will resonate.
+If you've been to Asia - a Chinese city like Shanghai, or Seoul in Korea, or Singapore - this point will resonate.

-I've had a similar thought, and concluded before this essay was written: the real-world power to build new cities like that isn't here anymore.
+I've had a similar thought: the real-world power to build new cities like that isn't here anymore.

-Then Andreesen cites education, which I'd prefer to skip over, because it's mixed up with questions of prestige and scalability that the incumbents don't want to take on, and that are too much for my scope here.
+Then Andreesen cites education, which I'd prefer to skip over, because it's mixed up with questions of prestige and scalability that the incumbents don't want to take on, and that go beyond my scope here.

 Then, to summarize a bunch of stuff: we, as a society, should re-orient to building.